Wireless Meat Thermometers: Cook with Confidence

 Once your probe is correctly placed and connected, the fun begins!

-- Understanding Carryover Cooking: This is a game-changer!
+• Understanding Carryover Cooking: This is a major upgrade!
 Meat continues to cook for a period after it’s removed from the heat source.
 This “carryover cooking” can increase the internal temperature by several degrees (5-10°F or even more for large roasts).
 To account for this, remove your meat from the heat slightly before it reaches its final target temperature.
 Then, allow it to rest.

 Safe Cooking Temperatures: A Non-Negotiable for Delicious Meals